How do you find out how much a dealer paid for a car?

 Although you are probably here wondering: “How much did the dealer pay for my car?”, if they purchased it directly from an individual, the only way you would ever know that figure is to look in their books…

 Auction Data is widely available, and from that information I can either find the transaction on your specific vehicle of interest, or I can find out what identical vehicles are being sold for at the Auto Auctions and use that to get very close to the actual purchase price the dealership paid.
+What I will do is actually get the dealer’s invoice price by using the vin number to then identify the price that your vehicle is currently being sold for nationwide (Between Car Dealers).

 Bonus Service: Price Your Trade/Car